UPSC & State PSCs

 UPSC vs SPSC — Key Differences

-While both UPSC and SPSCs are constitutional bodies with similar structures, several key differences exist.
-Appointment: UPSC members are appointed by the President; SPSC members by the Governor.
-Age limit: UPSC Chairman/members retire at 65 years; SPSC at 62 years.
+Both are constitutional bodies with similar structures, but key differences exist.
+Appointment: UPSC by President; SPSC by Governor.
+Age limit: UPSC 65; SPSC 62.
 Post-retirement: UPSC Chairman cannot hold any further government employment; SPSC Chairman can become UPSC Chairman or member.
-Expenses: UPSC expenses charged on Consolidated Fund of India; SPSC on state Consolidated Fund.
-Reports: UPSC annual report to President → Parliament; SPSC to Governor → state legislature.
-Jurisdiction: UPSC covers All-India Services, Central Services, Union posts; SPSC covers state civil services and state posts.
-Removal: both UPSC and SPSC members are removed by the President (not the Governor for SPSC) after SC inquiry — this is a significant federal feature.
-The Governor cannot remove SPSC members — only the President can, on the ground of misbehaviour after SC inquiry or on other specified grounds.
-This ensures that SPSC members are not subject to political pressure from the state government.
-The Chairman of UPSC by convention addresses the nation on Republic Day eve — this underscores the institution's symbolic importance in Indian democracy.
+Expenses: UPSC charged on Consolidated Fund of India; SPSC on state Consolidated Fund.
+Reports: UPSC to President then Parliament; SPSC to Governor then state legislature.
+Jurisdiction: UPSC covers AIS, Central Services, Union posts; SPSC covers state services and posts.
+Removal: both UPSC and SPSC members are removed by the President (not the Governor for SPSC) after SC inquiry.
+This is a significant federal feature: the Governor cannot remove SPSC members, insulating them from state-level political pressure.
+The 65/62 age difference, the President-removes-SPSC-too rule, and the post-retirement hierarchy are the three most-tested distinctions.

 Civil Services Examination — Structure and Evolution

-The Civil Services Examination (CSE) is the most prestigious recruitment examination in India, conducted annually by the UPSC for recruitment to approximately 24 services including IAS, IPS, IFS (Indian Foreign Service), IRS, IDAS, IRTS, and others.
-The examination has three stages: Preliminary Examination (two objective papers — General Studies I and CSAT/General Studies II; CSAT is qualifying since 2014), Main Examination (nine descriptive papers including essay, four general studies papers, two optional subject papers, and two language papers), and Personality Test (Interview).
-The examination pattern has evolved significantly over the decades: the Kothari Committee (1979) recommended the introduction of the preliminary examination to screen candidates, introduction of optional subjects, and greater emphasis on general studies.
-The A.R.
-Antulay Committee (1990s) and the Y.K.
-Alagh Committee (2001) further recommended changes.
-The CSAT was introduced in 2011 as Paper II of Prelims, initially counting towards the merit but made qualifying (33% cutoff) from 2014 after protests by Hindi-medium and rural candidates who found the aptitude-based paper discriminatory.
-The number of attempts varies by category: General (6 attempts up to 32 years), OBC (9 attempts up to 35 years), SC/ST (unlimited attempts up to 37 years).
-The UPSC also conducts lateral entry recruitment for Joint Secretary and Director-level positions in the government — a reform introduced in 2018-19.
+The CSE is India's most prestigious recruitment examination, conducted annually for approximately 24 services including IAS, IPS, IFS (Indian Foreign Service), and IRS.
+Three stages: Preliminary (two objective papers: General Studies I and CSAT/GS-II; CSAT is qualifying with 33% cutoff since 2014), Main Examination (nine descriptive papers: essay, four GS papers, two optional subject papers, two language papers), and Personality Test (Interview).
+The Kothari Committee (1979) recommended the preliminary examination and optional subjects.
+The CSAT was introduced in 2011 as Paper II of Prelims, initially counted toward merit but made qualifying from 2014 after protests from Hindi-medium and rural candidates.
+Attempt limits by category: General (6 attempts up to age 32), OBC (9 attempts up to 35), SC/ST (unlimited attempts up to 37).
+The lateral entry scheme (2018-19) introduced open-market recruitment for Joint Secretary and Director-level positions.
+The 3-stage structure, the CSAT qualifying status (since 2014), and the attempt/age limits by category are directly relevant to exam aspirants.

 All-India Services and Their Constitutional Basis

-The All-India Services (AIS) are unique to the Indian federal system — officers serve both the Union and state governments, creating a unified administrative framework.
-Article 312 empowers Parliament to create new All-India Services if the Rajya Sabha passes a resolution by a two-thirds majority.
-Currently, there are three AIS: Indian Administrative Service (IAS), Indian Police Service (IPS), and Indian Forest Service (IFS — created in 1966).
-The Indian Civil Service (ICS) of the British era was the predecessor of the IAS.
-Article 312 was invoked only once to create the IFS in 1966.
-Proposals for new AIS — Indian Judicial Service (Art 312 specifically mentions this), Indian Engineering Service, Indian Medical and Health Service — have been discussed but not implemented.
-The AIS officers are recruited by the UPSC, trained at national academies (LBSNAA for IAS, SVPNPA for IPS, IGNFA for IFS), and allocated to state cadres.
-Their service conditions are governed by rules made under Article 309 and regulated by the Union government.
-The Sarkaria Commission (1987) and the Punchhi Commission (2010) recommended strengthening the AIS and ensuring that state governments do not undermine the independence of AIS officers through frequent transfers or victimization.
+All-India Services officers serve both Union and state governments, creating a unified administrative framework.
+Art 312 empowers Parliament to create new AIS if the RS passes a 2/3 majority resolution.
+Three AIS currently exist: IAS, IPS, and IFS (Indian Forest Service, created 1966).
+The ICS (Indian Civil Service) of the British era was the IAS predecessor.
+Art 312 has been invoked only once, to create the IFS in 1966.
+Proposed new AIS (Indian Judicial Service under Art 312, Indian Engineering Service, Indian Medical and Health Service) have not been implemented.
+AIS officers are recruited by UPSC, trained at national academies (LBSNAA for IAS, SVPNPA for IPS, IGNFA for IFS), and allocated to state cadres.
+Service conditions are governed by rules under Art 309 and regulated by the Union government.
+The Sarkaria Commission (1987) and Punchhi Commission (2010) recommended strengthening AIS and protecting officers from victimization through frequent transfers.
+The Art 312 RS 2/3 majority requirement, the only-once invocation (IFS, 1966), and the 3-service list are standard items.

 Challenges and Reform Proposals

-The PSC system faces several challenges and reform proposals.
-Appointment transparency: unlike the judiciary (collegium system) or CEC (post-2023 selection committee), there is no prescribed transparent process for appointing UPSC Chairman and members — the PM has full discretion.
+Appointment transparency: unlike the judiciary (collegium) or CEC (post-2023 selection committee), no prescribed transparent process exists for appointing UPSC Chairman and members.
+The PM has full discretion.
 The 2nd ARC recommended a collegium system for UPSC appointments.
-Examination reform: the CSE pattern has been criticized for being overly generalist and not testing domain-specific competence needed for governance; the Baswan Committee (2016) recommended changes to the examination pattern including specialization tracks.
-Lateral entry: the introduction of lateral entry for senior government positions (Joint Secretary, Director level) has been controversial — supporters argue it brings domain expertise, while critics argue it undermines the merit-based civil service system and reservation provisions.
-Administrative tribunals: the Administrative Tribunals Act, 1985 (under Art 323A) created Central Administrative Tribunal (CAT) and State Administrative Tribunals to adjudicate service matters — this reduced the workload of courts but has been criticized for the quality of appointments and adjudication.
-UPSC's advisory nature: the fact that the government is not bound by UPSC advice creates potential for politically motivated appointments and transfers — some committees have recommended making UPSC advice binding for senior appointments.
-Digital transformation: UPSC has moved towards online applications and computer-based testing for some examinations, but the core CSE remains paper-based.
+Examination reform: the CSE has been criticized for being overly generalist.
+The Baswan Committee (2016) recommended specialization tracks.
+Lateral entry: the 2018 introduction of open-market recruitment for senior positions has been controversial.
+Supporters cite domain expertise; critics argue it undermines the merit-based civil service system and reservation provisions.
+The lateral entry controversy (2024) centered on the absence of reservation in lateral recruitment.
+Administrative tribunals: the CAT (under Art 323A) reduced court workload but has been criticized for appointment quality and adjudication standards.
+UPSC's advisory nature: the non-binding character creates potential for politically motivated deviations.
+Some committees have recommended making UPSC advice binding for senior appointments.
+Digital transformation: the core CSE remains paper-based despite online applications.
+The lateral entry reservation issue, the Baswan Committee, and the advisory-vs-binding debate are Mains governance topics.

 Annual Report and Parliamentary Accountability (Art 323)

-Article 323 establishes a unique accountability mechanism for PSCs.
-The UPSC must present an annual report to the President on the work done during the year.
-The President causes this report to be laid before each House of Parliament along with a memorandum explaining: (a) the cases in which the advice of the UPSC was not accepted by the government, and (b) the reasons for such non-acceptance.
-This provisions ensures parliamentary scrutiny of executive deviations from UPSC recommendations.
-In practice, the annual report covers: number of examinations conducted, number of posts for which recruitment was made, number of cases referred to UPSC for advice (on recruitment, disciplinary matters, service conditions), and the Commission's observations on systemic issues.
-The annual report is examined by the Departmental Standing Committee on Personnel (or Department-related Parliamentary Standing Committee).
-The non-acceptance rate is typically low — the government generally follows UPSC advice on recruitment matters.
-However, in matters of disciplinary action and compassionate appointments, deviations are more common.
-For SPSCs, the Governor lays the annual report before the state legislature with similar explanatory memoranda.
-The transparency requirement under Art 323 is considered one of the strongest accountability provisions for any advisory body in the Constitution.
+Art 323 establishes the accountability mechanism.
+The UPSC presents an annual report to the President.
+The President lays it before Parliament with a memorandum explaining non-acceptance cases and reasons.
+This ensures parliamentary scrutiny of executive deviations from UPSC recommendations.
+The report covers: examinations conducted, posts recruited for, cases referred for advice (recruitment, discipline, service conditions), and systemic observations.
+The Departmental Standing Committee on Personnel examines the report.
+The non-acceptance rate is typically low for recruitment matters but higher for disciplinary actions and compassionate appointments.
+For SPSCs, the Governor lays the report before the state legislature with similar memoranda.
+Art 323's transparency requirement is considered one of the Constitution's strongest accountability provisions for advisory bodies.
+The Art 323 mechanism, the memorandum-of-non-acceptance requirement, and the typically low non-acceptance rate are analytically tested.

 Staff Selection Commission and Other Recruiting Bodies